Project WILD Workshop Series

 Experience the great outdoors while learning about tree identification, birding, and local ecology from IURTP hike leaders.

-Hikes are now open to the public and are scheduled for Sunday, July 12th and Sunday, July 26th at 10am.
+Hikes are free for IU students and are scheduled Sunday's in September at 2pm.
 To sign-up, send an e-mail to email@example.com.
 All hikes are free and fill up quickly so sign-up today!

 Daniel Johnson measures the diameter of a white ash.
 IU's involvement with the Smithsonian's global forest research network evolved from Johnson's research at the IU Research and Teaching Preserve's Lilly-Dickey Woods.